microsoft/cobalt/devops/providers/azure-devops/templates/infrastructure/README.md

 ## Variable Groups for Pipeline Configuration

 There are two flavors of variables that need to be created, and each should be created as a library within Azure DevOps.
 You will need to ensure that the libraries are correctly linked to the pipeline before your build/release will work.

 ### Global Variable Group

-This group should be named `Infrastructure Pipeline Variables`.
+This group can have any name (i.e., `Infrastructure Pipeline Variables`) and you will need to link it to the pipeline in the Azure DevOps tool.
 It will need the following variables defined:

 | Variable Name | Description | Sample Value |
 | ------------- | ------------- | ------------- |